 2. Create an attention-grabbing visual identity

-Since your Shopify store is essentially an online window to your business, creating a visual identity that’s fun and exciting is even more important to attract customers and increase revenue.
+Since your Shopify store provides a big part of the user experience, creating a visual identity that’s fun and exciting is essential to attract customers and increase revenue.

 “Small tweaks like high-quality photos and descriptions focused on the psychology of conversion can quickly bring in more revenue for a store.
 Even if you move from one to two percent, you’ve already doubled your conversion rate without spending money on ads and emails.
 You’ve already doubled how much you’re going to make online.”